This Lavender Milk Tea is a creamy, delicious and floral AIP drink. With just a bit of honey to add sweetness you have tasty herbal drink.

 It tastes like a creamy, floral milk.
 The lavender flavor is subtle but it’s very fragrant.
-If you want to add an English breakfast or an Earle grey tea bag along with the lavender to give it a stronger flavor, that’s totally ok as well.
+If you want to add an English breakfast or an Earle grey tea bag (I recommend Pique tea crystals instead of a teabag) along with the lavender to give it a stronger flavor, that’s totally ok as well.

 How to dry out lavender

 I’ve got lavender growing in my garden.
 During the springtime it’s bursting with flowers and I make sure to cut enough to have all winter long and share with friends.
 I cut them in bunches then hang them upside down in a dry place away from the sun.
 Hanging them upside down helps the stems stay straight once dry.
 You’ll notice that lavender flowers will wilt pretty quickly after cutting.

 If you don’t have lavender growing in your garden, you can order it online here.
 It’s a lot of lavender but you can use it in my Honey Lavender Kombucha, Honey Lavender Marshmallows and AIP Herbs de Provence Spice Mix.

 Can you add lavender milk tea to boba?